Skip to main content

 How to Mitigate Pressure Drop Caused by MERV 13 Filters

-We’ve identified that there is an increase in pressure drop and energy costs when switching to MERV 13 or higher filters.
-The good news is that institutions and other commercial/industrial facilities can take steps to lower their operating costs by adjusting their air filter strategy, namely by using higher quality or premium filters to save money in the long run.
-The following example illustrates how this can play out for a hospital investing in higher quality filters to reduce their energy and filter replacement costs.
+The good news is that institutions and other commercial/industrial facilities can take steps to lower their overall operating costs by adjusting their air filter strategy, namely by using higher quality or premium filters to save money in the long run.

 Need Help Upgrading to MERV 13 or Higher?

 If your facility needs to upgrade to MERV 13+, R.P.
 Fedder can help you.
 We offer a variety of premium air filters that can help you meet the latest filtration recommendations while keeping energy costs as low as possible.
-Both Rensa and Camfil make some of the best filters on the market: they are the most energy-efficient, have a longer and more effective service life than other filters, and feature a lower pressure drop than competing brands.
+Rensa Filtration – manufactured by our parent company – makes some of the best filters on the market: they are the most energy-efficient, have a longer and more effective service life than other filters, and feature a lower pressure drop than competing brands.

 Our filtration specialists can help you determine the right air filter strategy for your facility.